mvk/blog.wooh.hu/content/post/codeanywhere-development-on-a-chromebook.md

 - Codenvy - https://codenvy.com

 I’m using Cloud9 IDE since I migrated to a Chromebook, so I wanted to try another one.
-Codeanywhere pinged me on Twitter okea week ago or so, and they actually forced me to try out their product.
+Codeanywhere pinged me on Twitter about a week ago and they actually forced me to try out their product.
 I had already registered an account, so I decided to use it for at least a week.

 {{< tweet 745702443904794624 >}}